WHO warns of 'biological risk' after Sudan fighters seize lab, as violence mars US-brokered ceasefire

 Over the course of fighting, the RSF and Sudanese military have issued statements discrediting one another, with unsubstantiated claims of their control over key posts of the capital and accusations of each side targeting civilians.

 On Monday, the Sudanese military claimed that the RSF killed an Egyptian diplomat, while the RSF claimed the army targeted civilians in an airstrike on a Khartoum neighborhood.
-Both groups did not provide evidence for the claims.
+Neither group provided evidence for the claims.

-The West will eagerly watch developments on the ground on Tuesday, hoping that the current truce will stick.
-White House National Security Council spokesperson John Kirby told CNN on Monday evening: "We're going to watch this as close as we can, monitor it as best we can and we're going to continue to urge both sides to abide by this ceasefire."

-When asked if the US has provided any incentives to dissuade the ceasefire from breaking down, Kirby told CNN's Wolf Blitzer, "We have made it very clear that they are responsible for the lives and livelihoods not only of the Sudanese people, but all the foreign nationals that are in Khartoum and in Sudan today, that they will bear that responsibility."

 The-CNN-Wire